 Saving the world from oral cavities is a difficult undertaking, especially if no one lines up in droves at your office.
 It is understandable though.
 People think that they are already taking care of their teeth properly and they don’t need dentists anymore.
-Indeed, it has become more difficult for others dentists to not only make an impact in their industry, but to drive in more clients for dental services.
+Indeed, it has become more difficult for dentists to not only make an impact in their industry, but also to drive in more patients for dental services.

-This type of marketing has been one of the most preferred strategies by dentists due to how their customers and potential clients receive their print media on their mailboxes.
+Direct mail is a preferred strategy by dentists, because their customers and potential clients receive it in their mailboxes.
 As a result, there’s a greater chance for your target market to get their hands on your postcard or brochure and read what you have to say.
 Aside from the aforementioned print media, you can also send out flyers and catalogs to maximize your marketing mix for direct mailing.

-First, you need a mailing list, which would contain the names and addresses of your customers or potential clients who will receive your mail.
+First, you need a mailing list, which contains the names and addresses of your customers or potential clients who will receive your mail.
 Check out the location of your clinic and sketch a radius of a few kilometers or so to start building.

-This can be done by asking people to fill out the necessary information on your sign-up sheets.
+Aside from that, you can ask people to fill out the necessary information on your sign-up sheets.
 The sheets can be set up at your booths during healthcare events or conventions you plan on attending.
-If you have a website, you can set up a form that visitors can fill out so you can still collect their contact details online.
+If you have a website, you can set up a form for visitors to fill out, so you can still collect their contact details online.
 Customers who voluntarily sign up have a higher chance of conversion.

-Aside from the name and address, you could include information such as age, gender, and income level that you could use to build your demographics to help you segregate your mailing list accordingly.
+Aside from their name and address, you could include information such as “age,” “gender,” and “income level” to help build your demographics and segregate your mailing list accordingly.

-If building your list from scratch proves cumbersome, then purchase a list from sites offering mailing services.
-Specify the demographics of your target market who will receive your mail.
+If building your list from scratch proves cumbersome, then purchase a list from a site offering mailing services.
+Specify the demographics of your target market to receive your mail, and you’re done.

 Below are suggestions on how to use the aforementioned print media ideal for direct mail:

-- Brochures – Describe the Features, illustrate the Advantages, and boast the ultimate Benefits.
-(Brochure Basics)
+- Brochures – Describe your service features, illustrate the advantages, and boast the ultimate benefits.

-- Postcards – Make the front side design compelling enough so recipients will take a closer look at them.
+- Postcards – Frequently used in direct mail.
+Make the front postcard design compelling enough so recipients will take a closer look at them.

 - Catalogs – If you are offering dental related products, catalogs are the way to go.
 List product details properly.
 Their appearance should appeal to your audience.
-(Catalog Design Tips)

 Take Advantage of Holidays

-Since there is no work or school during the holidays, you can hold promotions on those day to attract new patients.
+Since there is no work or school on holidays, you can hold promotions on those day to attract new patients.
 Most would-be patients usually schedule non-school and non-work related activities during holidays.
 Here are some specific suggestions for the upcoming holidays:

-- Hold discounts for your general cleaning services a week before school starts so student can begin the school year with a clean set of teeth.
+- Hold discounts for your general cleaning services a week before school starts so students can begin the school year with a clean set of teeth.

-- Hold another promo for general cleaning a day after Halloween when children have consumed lots of candy.
+- Hold another promo for general cleaning a day after Halloween when children have consumed a lot of candy.

-Aside from applying direct mail to promote your promos for the upcoming holidays, you can display posters or banners in front of your clinic or at locations with high foot traffic.
-Flyers that are distributed at places where your target market can be found should also increase buzz to your promo.
+Aside from promoting with direct mail for the upcoming holidays, you can display posters or banners in front of your clinic or at locations with high foot traffic.
+Flyers that are distributed in places where your target market will see them will increase buzz as well.

-You can begin by placing brochures on the waiting area of your clinic so people can get a copy and read it while waiting for their turn or take home for further reading.
+You can begin by placing brochures in the waiting area of your clinic so people can pick up a copy and read it while waiting for their turn, or take one home for further reading.
 If you have the time, go to your local day care centers and elementary schools and conduct oral hygiene lectures.
 Giving out some informative brochures to young children starts them with a good oral hygiene habit.

-To avoid the risk of your patients forgetting their dental appointments with you, hand out magnets the size of a business card with the appointment date written in front before they leave.
+To lessen your patients forgetting their dental appointments, hand out magnets the size of a business card with their appointment date written on the front before they leave.
 If they have a regular monthly schedule, you can even hand them a custom made calendar design.

 Patients, just like any other customer, appreciate feeling special to their doctors.
 Building a dentist-patient relationship is the first step in creating that dental utopia.
 Start by sending out thank you cards or postcards to people a week after their first visit to your clinic.

-Aside from showing them your appreciation for choosing you over other dentists, this is a way of increasing customer retention – by building a more personal relationship with your clients through cards, they will remember your services much easier once they need dental services.
+Aside from showing them your appreciation for choosing you, this is a way of increasing customer retention.
+By building a more personal relationship with your clients through cards, they are more likely to remember your services the next time they need dental services.